garendeveloper/social-media-scheduler/README.md

 CLOUDINARY_CLOUD_NAME="your_cloudinary_cloud_name"
 CLOUDINARY_API_KEY="your_cloudinary_api_key"
 CLOUDINARY_API_SECRET="your_cloudinary_api_secret"
+#-----#

 Initialize the database

-bash
-Copy code
 npx prisma generate
 npx prisma db push

 Database Setup Options
 Option A: Local PostgreSQL
 sql
-Copy code
 CREATE DATABASE social_valet_scheduler;

 Option B: Cloud PostgreSQL
 Create a free account at Supabase or Neon

 Create a new project

-Use the provided connection string in your .env.local file
+Use the provided connection string in your .env file

 🏃 Running the Application
 Start the development server:

-bash
-Copy code
 npm run dev
 Open http://localhost:3000 in your browser to access the app.

 ⚙️ Available Scripts
-bash
-Copy code
 npm run dev      # Start development server

 📌 Assumptions & Notes
 Image Format: Only JPEG images supported
 File Size: Maximum 3MB

-Scheduling: Posts can only be scheduled for future dates/times

-User Management: Single-user system (no authentication implemented)
+Scheduling: Posts can only be scheduled for future dates/times User Management: Single-user system (no authentication implemented)

-Timezone: Uses client's local timezone for scheduling and display

-Image Storage: Cloudinary is used for production-ready image handling

-Post Status: Calculated dynamically as UPCOMING or PAST based on current time
+Timezone: Uses client's local timezone for scheduling and display Image Storage: Cloudinary is used for production-ready image handling Post Status: Calculated dynamically as UPCOMING or PAST based on current time

-🌐 Live Demo
-(Optional: Add a link if deployed online, e.g., Vercel or Netlify)

-View Live Demo

 📚 Author
 Garendeveloper